strymonas/strymonas-ocaml/benchmarks/README.md

 `make benchmark_c`
 Generate code for C benchmarks
-C benchmarks are taken and tested in a separate directory: ../../C/bench/
+C benchmarks are taken and tested in a separate directory: ../../C/bench/, which corresponds to https://github.com/strymonas/strymonas-c/tree/main/bench

 The handwritten code for the benchmarks (the baseline) is in `benchmark_baseline.ml`